 Get Disk Drill on Setapp, a Mac tool that brings every deleted file back — instantly.
-Whatever the reason of data loss, you’ll rescue it all in a few minutes.
+Whatever the reason for data loss, you’ll rescue it all in a few minutes.

 Check if the file has really been deleted

-The first step is to check if the file is gone.
-If you dragged it to the Bin but haven’t emptied it recently, it should still be there.
-Click on the Bin icon in the Dock and inspect the Finder window that opens.
-If you see the file, drag it out of the Bin and onto the Desktop.
+The first step is to check if the file is actually gone.
+If you dragged it to the Trash/Bin but haven’t emptied it recently, it should still be there.
+Click the Bin icon in the Dock and inspect the Finder window that opens.
+If you see the file, drag it out of the Trash and onto the Desktop.
 If the file isn’t there, things get more complicated, but there’s still hope.

 How to recover deleted files on a Mac with Time Machine